mourginakis/corsql/README.md

 # corsql
-A python implemenation of next.jdbc
+A python implemenation of Sean Corfield's next.jdbc api